 The Rx: "Treat yourself the way you would your best friend," says Cabeca.
 "Speak loving truths to yourself, and do some positive coaching."

 "Your body churns out the feel-good, bonding hormone oxytocin when you're in a social gathering," says Cabeca.
 "This happens naturally to help achieve more harmony and oneness among the group.
 Researchers have found that your brain releases more oxytocin during social contact and social bonding, and this can actually speed up healing from disease."

-The Remedy Rx: Consider socializing as important as exercise.
+The Rx: Consider socializing as important as exercise.
 Plan to see friends and family regularly and maintain strong social connections.
 If you find yourself becoming isolated, make it a goal to add one new social event to your schedule each week or month—whatever is realistic for you.

 They Nourish Their Bodies

 "Most of us do not receive nearly enough vitamins and nourishment daily.
 Choose a diet and lifestyle that promotes a healthy balance and keeps you feeling happy and energetic," says Cabeca.

 The Rx: "Channel your inner Marie Kondo and think about your own eating habits and food choices," she adds.
 "Do they spark joy, or anxiety, misery, or frustration?
 Choose what you'll eat, and how much, based on tuning in and listening to what your body needs."